polya20/mlops_pipeline/README.md

 ### **1. Project Requirements Checklist**

-This section tracks the completion of all requirements outlined in the take-home assignment.
+This section tracks the completion of all first requirements

 | Requirement | Status | Implementation Notes |
 | :--- | :---: | :--- |